History of Ina Garten in Timeline

 2010: Criticism from Physicians Committee

-In 2010, the Physicians Committee for Responsible Medicine criticized Ina Garten's cookbook "Barefoot Contessa: How Easy Is That?" for its high-fat, high-calorie, and high-cholesterol content, naming it one of "The Five Worst Cookbooks" of the year from a nutritional standpoint.
+In 2010, the Physicians Committee for Responsible Medicine criticized Ina Garten's cookbook 'Barefoot Contessa: How Easy Is That?' for its high-fat, high-calorie, and high-cholesterol ingredients, naming it one of "The Five Worst Cookbooks" from a nutritional perspective.

 Barefoot Contessa, How Easy Is That?: Fabulous Recipes & Easy Tips